|

 God.
 There has never been a longing in the heart for God, like Peter

 said, "To those who believe, He is Precious."
-There has never been that
+There has never been

 longing for personal communion.
 There's not that compulsion for loving